ahandsel/kintone-for-hackathon/Kintone_Hack_QuickStart.md

 ## Where Can I Get Help?
 If you are stuck, post your question & code on the [Kintone Developer forum](https://forum.kintone.dev/)!

-If a Kintone mentor is available, post on the Slack workspace!
+If a Kintone mentor is available, post on Discord!

 We are more than happy to answer any questions or help fix any problems regarding Kintone.